- Activities Article

 On weekends, brunch is a much beloved tradition here.
 Many venues offer hand-crafted Bloody Marys and incredibly bottomless mimosa deals.
 (It has been suggested that the people who most love these brunches are those who were heavily enjoying the bar scene here the night before!)
 Shopping-wise, this area tends to be quite underrated.
 Pacific Beach is so popular one assumes most clothing is expensive and oriented towards visiting tourists.

 However, you can find great quality clothes, sunglasses, accessories and more for reasonable prices.
-The most popular form of shopping is through the second chance stores.
-Some examples of these shops include Buffalo Exchange, Thrift Trader and Goodwill.
+The most popular form of shopping is through the second chance (a.k.a. thrift) stores.
+Some examples of these shops include Buffalo Exchange and Goodwill.
 You’ll find incredible deals on great clothes.
 Sometimes you can find top designer options that even still have the tags on!
 If that’s not a good deal…we don’t know what is!

 Bird Rock: The Blurred Line of La Jolla & Pacific Beach